Wei-Lin-Intel/optimum-habana/examples/audio-classification/README.md

 # Audio Classification Examples

-The following examples showcase how to fine-tune `Wav2Vec2` for audio classification on Habana Gaudi.
+The following examples showcase how to fine-tune `Wav2Vec2` for audio classification on Intel® Gaudi® AI Accelerator.

 Speech recognition models that have been pretrained in an unsupervised fashion on audio data alone, *e.g.* [Wav2Vec2](https://huggingface.co/transformers/main/model_doc/wav2vec2.html), have shown to require only very little annotated data to yield good performance on speech classification datasets.